-Take this as an initial view on an overlooked story that could provide a window into matters ranging from the roles of 1 percenters in communities of color in Southern California to new socioeconomic combinations in our neighborhoods and the shifting status of white people as a component of the mainstream here.
+Take this as an initial view on an overlooked story that could provide a window into matters ranging from the roles of 1 percenters in communities of color, new socioeconomic combinations in our neighborhoods, and the shifting status of white people in Southern California.

 I’ll focus this week on only one of the many aspects of the story – the question of why it isn’t on the radar of SoCal’s legacy media or larger society.